Sunday May 14th – Letter of Intent and Election Statement due

 (a) Letter of Intent should detail the following: name, position for which you are running, any drop downs, qualifications, goals or ideas you have for the position, and previous experiences.
 Letters of intent will be made available to voters on the day of the elections, so make them creative and fun.
 You may include pictures, quotes and anything else that helps us get to know you.
 They may be up to 1 page in length.

-(2) Mark will contact you the week before elections to discuss your candidacy and offer help.
+(2) The Director of Youth Engagement will contact you the week before elections to discuss your candidacy and offer help.

 (3) Prepare a speech to deliver at elections.
-Candidates are encouraged, but not required, to send a proof to Mark.
+Candidates are encouraged, but not required, to send a proof to the Director of Youth Engagement.
 Speeches for Executive Board candidates can be no longer than 5 minutes and speeches for Cabinet candidates can be no longer than 3 minutes.
-Dropdown speeches may be 1.5 minutes.
+Dropdown speeches can be no longer than 1.5 minutes.

 (1) Show up on time.
 We have a lot to do!
 We’ll provide lunch.

 (2) Position descriptions will be read before the candidates present their statements to voters.